Cardinal-Cryptography/aleph-node/scripts/synthetic-network/README.md

 synthetic-network.
 Its requirements are: docker, docker-compose, git, `aleph-node:latest` docker-image.

 `set_defaults_synthetic-network.sh` allows you to reset settings of the synthetic-network to some sane defaults.
-You might need to use in case you set too restrictive values for some of its parameters, e.g. rate limit that make you unable to further interact with its web-ui.
+You might need to use it when you set too restrictive values for some of its parameters, i.e. rate limit that make you unable to further interact with its web-ui.

 Additionally, this folder contains an example .js script introducing API of the synthetic-network.
 You can use it by executing